 Treatments for TMJ Disorders

 You should seek treatment if you have persistent tenderness, pain, or problems using your jaw.
 During your appointment, Drs.
-Orentlicher, Horowitz and Steinberg will discuss your possible treatment options.
+Orentlicher and Horowitz will discuss your possible treatment options.
 One of the most common non-drug therapies involves an oral splint or mouthguard, also known as an occlusal appliance.
 An occlusal appliance will reduce the harmful effects of bruxism while you sleep.
 Your appliance will be custom-made for your bite to provide a comfortable and effective fit.

 We may also recommend training or counseling to help you better understand the behavior and factors that result in stress-related habits.
 Stress-related habits, such as biting your fingernails and clenching your jaw, can significantly contribute to your TMD.